daniela1998/Advanced-Simulation-Assignments/Assignment 2/EPA133a-G16-A2 FINAL/README.md

     Input: all 9 csv scenario files. (see 2.)
     Output: [outputboxplot2.png](img/outputboxplot2.png)

 Please, keep in mind that the computational time to run the 9 scenarios is long.
 We commented the VehicleTruck printing function to reduce time to 15 mins run.
+More specifically, we commented the last line of code of the step function of the Vehicle(Agent) class:

+More specifically, we commented the last line of code of the `step` function of the `Vehicle` (Agent) class in the `components.py` file:

+print(self)

+You can find the [step function](Assignment 2/EPA133a-G16-A2 FINAL/model/components.py:242)  in (components.py>Vehicle(Agent)>step()) function in the `Vehicle` class in the `components.py` file.
 Find attached the results of the simulation in the [experiment](experiment) folder.